truonghn2/MusicManager/README.md

   A method that accepts a single Song object and adds that Song to the playlist.

 readPlaylistFile method
   Reads an input file and populates the List of Song.
 The input file is a plain text file.
-The data is formatted as one song per line with each field of data separated by colons in this format:
+The data is formatted as one song per line with each field of data separated by colons in this format.
-  <title as file name> : <artist>  : <album> : <playcount>

 hasSongsBy method
   A method that accepts a list of Songs and an artist name and returns true if the list contains any Songs by the given artist.